 Possibly the best part of this whole thing is that the email parser will work automatically after this point.
 Once the connection is made, there’s no need to maintain it or really ever think about it again.
 The same goes for all of our integrations.
-Once you’ve completed the steps, you’re free to focus on improving your ads and marketing workflow.
-Forget about CSV files and the laborious, repetitive tasks that come along with them.
-With our platform, you can truly get a taste of what automation is meant to be.
+Once you’ve completed the steps, you’re free to focus on improving your ads through marketing automation for your business.

 How to parse Gmail emails

-One of the most popular email providers on the planet is none other than Gmail.
-For a lot of people, the need to parse emails coming through Gmail is huge, which is why we provide a simple integration for that, too.
+One of the most popular email providers is Gmail.
+For most users, the need to parse emails coming through Gmail is crucial, which is why we have designed a specialized integration for it.

-The way this works is nearly identical to the steps above, just with Gmail instead of Salesforce.
+The way this data bridge works is nearly identical to the steps above, just with Gmail instead of Salesforce as destination.
 That being said, connecting Incoming Emails to Gmail is a quick and easy process.